oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/actions.md

 collect_resources Action
 ------------------------

-This action is intended to get a list of all resources available through Data API.
+This action is intended to get a list of all resources accessible through Data API.

 The context class: [CollectResourcesContext](../../Processor/CollectResources/CollectResourcesContext.php).